 One of my students shared his insight on this topic at a large national conference a few years ago.
 He explained that standardized testing just produces better test takers – it doesn’t produce critical thinking skills.
 He went on to explain that testing doesn’t cultivate our creativity or all the wonderful things our minds are capable of.
-And quite often, salve especially in urban schools, viagra buy it produces the opposite effect.
-As educators we constantly hear, viagra dosage “Why do I need to learn this?” and “These tests are stupid.”
+And quite often, especially in urban schools, it produces the opposite effect.
+As educators we constantly hear, “Why do I need to learn this?” and “These tests are stupid.”
 The further school gets from real life, the more distrust it produces for the whole education process.

 Our friends at Project Foundry have a wonderful slogan, “The Stone Age didn’t end because they ran out of stones: cultivate creative, confident, innovative, entrepreneurial, passionate, motivated learners.”